yamodah/youtube_algo_portal/README.md

 the searched topic may not dominate the youtube homepage but he presence amongst the recommended videos will still remain higher than prior to running the script.

+If you are going to be downloading this for your own use:
+    - please make sure you have python3.1+ installed, as well as Selenium and undetected-chromedriver.
+    - The `sleep()` calls can be altered to accomadate your average youtube loading time.

+### please share any feedback or suggestions you have !